 Faculty members administer final examinations in accordance with the University calendar.
 The schedule and regulations for the administration of final examinations are published with the semester class schedule.
-Faculty members may not alter the examination schedule without the consent of the vice chancellor for academic affairs except in the case of graduating seniors.
+Faculty members may not alter the examination schedule without the consent of the Executive Vice President for Academic Affairs and Provost except in the case of graduating seniors.